Giving a Hand Up

 We believe the best way to address poverty is to develop meaningful, trust-based relationships with others so we can work together as partners in the change process.
 Our goal is to help empower those we serve by encouraging them to be invested and involved in the change process – Giving a Hand Up instead of a Hand Out.
 Questions?
 Contact

 Many people grow up in generational poverty while others experience economic hardships after a job loss, divorce, or major medical problems.
 Getting out of these situations is often difficult as there can be many barriers in the way.
 Our Stepping Forward program hosted

 In addition to job and life skills classes, Stepping Forward also offers a variety of FREE care classes and groups to help provide support, hope and strength to parents and families.
 Currently we have an ongoing care group for single parents: SingleParenting.
-We also occasionally offer classes through the National Alliance on Mental Illness (NAMI) to provide support and tools for family members who have a loved one experiencing or suspected of having a mental health disorder (Note: We do not have a class running now, but watch this website for future dates).
+We also occasionally offer classes through the National Alliance on Mental Illness (NAMI) to provide support and tools for family members who have a loved one experiencing or suspected of having a mental health disorder.

 - Free Community Dinner • 6–7 pm

 - Free Care Groups and Life Skills Classes